 Things To Do in Abilene

 Hand feed a giraffe, explore the ruins of a frontier army fort, play on one of the best golf courses in Texas, and go on a scavenger hunt for eccentric characters from classic children’s tales.
 These adventures are just a few of the many amazing things to do in Abilene, where the pioneering spirit of West Texas lives on.
 Located just two hours west of Fort Worth, Abilene is a mid-sized community boasting a bit of something for everyone.
 One-of-a-kind museums, fantastic public golf courses, and other attractions give you plenty to see and do while you’re here.
-Oh, and did we mention that Abilene is the “Official Storybook Capital of Texas?”
+Oh, and did we mention that Abilene is the “Official Storybook Capital of America?”
 Read on to discover why, and learn more about what there is to see and do in Abilene.

 Feed a Giraffe at the Abilene Zoo